xiix0/scam/README.md

-You have an ability to sense and know higher truth.
+Q:	What's the difference between an Irish wedding and an Irish wake?
+A:	One less drunk.